 |For example, the active ingredient in AntOff bait is fipronil at a concentration of 0.01 g/kg bound in a fishmeal matrix.

 AntOff is available in two sizes to ensure the bait is not too large for smaller ant species.

-Granular baits are ideal for treating large areas and may be distributed, or "broadcast", in a number of ways such as granular bait spreaders, mechanical blowers and bait stations.
+Granular baits are ideal for treating large areas and may be distributed, or "broadcast", in a number of ways such as granular bait spreaders, mechanical blowers, bait stations and helicopters.